The photos above show Baclaran church in downtown Manila where Father Nishimoto had his office.

 The Father awkwardly showed indifference to the girl.
 To his surprise, the vendor boy opened the window and gave her 5 pesos, which was half of his meager earnings for the morning (10 pesos was needed to buy medicine for his sick mother).
 The Father was overwhelmed to see what had happened.
 So twinkling were the boy’s gentle, kind, beautiful eyes; so tendering were the little girl’s innocent, watery eyes that he felt guilty of having done nothing.

 Now, a third reference.
 On this occasion, Father Nishimoto made a home-stay arrangement for a small group of female Japanese university students.
 They spent four days with host families on Mindoro Island.
 The students later came back to Father Hashimoto and said that: “Yes, it is very poor down there (neither tap water nor electricity), but we learnt something.”
 A boy of one host family said: “ I’m very happy here, living with my parents and many siblings.
 YES, I’M HAPPY.”
-The Japanese students, who were benefiting from a much more comfortable environment at home never seemed to have said with such confidence “I’m happy”, were moved by this remark.
+The Japanese students, who were benefiting from a much more comfortable environment at home never seemed to have said with such confidence “I’m happy”, were deeply moved by this remark.

 So, what are the messages of Father Nishimoto to the Japanese?
 I will try to sum them up as follows: it is the importance of family relationships and spiritual serenity due largely to religious influence.
 I would like to add one more although it was not explicit in his writings: gender equality.